eduvpn/documentation/SCALING.md

 ## Server Configuration

 Gathering information from other VPN operators resulted in estimating that one needs one CPU core for ~64 concurrent client connections.
+As of now (2020-04-20) it seems this was a bit conservative when dealing with "normal" users working from home and having all traffic routed over the VPN.
+It may be possible to service ~128 concurrent clients per CPU core.
+The example below will use ~64 concurrent client connections.

 As the OpenVPN software is not multi threaded, client connections will not automatically be "distributed" over CPU cores.
 So in order to use multiple cores, we need multiple OpenVPN server processes on one server.
 The approach we took is to start multiple OpenVPN server processes and distribute clients over them.

 The server software is currently limited to 64 OpenVPN processes per VPN profile.
 This means that for single server deploys, the software scales